Unit 1.1 - Introduction

 Slides

-It is made available to you under the CC-BY-SA 4.0 license, which means you are free to use and share it as long as you give us appropriate credit and share any modifications you make with others under that same license (which also means that we can use it to improve our training material!).
+Published under the CC-BY-SA 4.0 license, you are free to use and share this material as long as you give us appropriate credit and share any modifications you make under that same license.

 Let us train you!